-Shaw et al (224) conducted a meta-analysis of dipyridamole myocardial perfusion imaging for risk stratification before elective vascular surgery (10 studies, 1994 patients) that demonstrated significant prognostic utility for this scintigraphic technique.
+that demonstrated significant prognostic utility for this scintigraphic technique.
 In addition, they noted that the positive predictive value of perfusion imaging was correlated with the pretest cardiac risk of the patients.
 Overall, a reversible myocardial perfusion defect predicted perioperative events, and a fixed thallium defect predicted long-term cardiac events.
 Semiquantitative analysis of myocardial perfusion imaging improved the clinical risk stratification by defining a relationship of increasing risk of cardiac events as defect size increased.

 Importantly, the risk of perioperative cardiac events as a function of stress nuclear myocardial perfusion imaging is continuous rather than categorical.
-Several studies have shown that the risk of cardiac events increases as the extent of reversible defects increases (203,205,225).
+Several studies have shown that the risk of cardiac events increases as the extent of reversible defects increases (201,202,204).
 Abnormal imaging studies with a small degree of reversible defect carry a small risk of cardiac events, whereas the cardiac risk increases significantly as the size of the reversible defect increases to a moderate degree (20% to 25% of LV mass).
-A meta-analysis of studies examining the relationship of perioperative cardiac risk and semiquantitative assessment of reversible defects on dipyridamole myocardial perfusion imaging in patients undergoing noncardiac vascular surgery was reported by Etchells and colleagues (226).
+A meta-analysis of studies examining the relationship of perioperative cardiac risk and semiquantitative assessment of reversible defects on dipyridamole myocardial perfusion imaging in patients undergoing noncardiac vascular surgery was reported by Etchells et al. (224).
 In 9 studies comprising 1179 patients, they found that reversible defects in fewer than 20% of myocardial segments were associated with a small, nonsignificant increased risk of perioperative death or MI.
 Reversible defects that involved more than 20% of myocardial segments were associated with a significantly higher risk of perioperative cardiac death or MI that increased progressively as the extent of reversible defects increased.

-Beattie et al (227) conducted a meta-analysis (68 studies) comparing stress myocardial perfusion imaging versus stress echocardiography in 10 049 patients at risk for MI before elective noncardiac surgery.
-The authors concluded that both myocardial perfusion imaging and stress echocardiography detected a moderate-to-large defect in 14% of patients (likelihood ratio 8.35, 95% CI: 5.6 to 12.45) and that a moderate-to-large perfusion defect predicted postoperative MI and death.
+Beattie et al. (225) conducted a meta-analysis (68 studies) comparing stress myocardial perfusion imaging versus stress echocardiography in 10 049 patients at risk for MI before elective noncardiac surgery.
+The authors concluded that both myocardial perfusion imaging and stress echocardiography detected a moderate-to-large defect in 14% of patients (likelihood ratio 8.35, 95% CI 5.6 to 12.45) and that a moderate-to-large perfusion defect predicted postoperative MI and death.

-Mondillo et al (228) sought to compare the predictive value of different noninvasive tests in patients scheduled for noncardiac surgery.
+Mondillo et al. (226) sought to compare the predictive value of different noninvasive tests in patients scheduled for noncardiac surgery.
 A total of 118 patients were risk stratified according to clinical markers and LVEF to low-, moderate-, or high-risk categories and randomly assigned to 1 of 3 noninvasive tests: dipyridamole stress echocardiography, dobutamine stress echocardiography, or dipyridamole perfusion scintigraphy.
 Although the low-risk group was event-free, 10.4% of the moderate-risk group and 24% of the high-risk group experienced events.
-Of the clinical risk categories, only the high-risk category was related to cardiac complications (P less than 0.05).
-Multivariable analysis showed the best predictors of events were the severity and extent of ischemia (dipyridamole, P less than 0.01; dobutamine, P less than 0.005).
+Of the clinical risk categories, only the high-risk category was related to cardiac complications (p<0.05).
+Multivariable analysis showed the best predictors of events were the severity and extent of ischemia (dipyridamole, p<0.01; dobutamine, p<0.005).
 Only reversible perfusion defects at scintigraphy were significantly related to perioperative events.
-The strongest predictor of cardiac events was the presence of more than 3 reversible defects (P less than 0.05).
+The strongest predictor of cardiac events was the presence of more than 3 reversible defects (p<0.05).